 All homes

-Capital Gains Tax: Capital Gains Tax applies to any profit made from the sale of a property from the original property price.
+• Capital Gains Tax: It applies to any profit made from the sale of a property from the original property price.
 The tax rate is progressive, from 19 to 23 percent.
-Buyers are eligible for tax relief if the property is their primary residence or they have lived there for several years.
+Buyers are eligible for tax relief if the property in Spain is their primary residence or they have lived there for several years.
+Additionally, individuals over 65 who have lived in their Spanish homes for at least three years are exempt from paying capital gains tax.

-Property Tax: Property owners must pay annual property taxes, called Impuesto sobre Bienes Inmuebles (IBI), at a rate ranging from 0.4 percent to 1.1 percent of the property’s cadastral valuation.
+• Property Tax: Property owners must pay annual property taxes, called Impuesto sobre Bienes Inmuebles (IBI), at a rate ranging from 0.4 percent to 1.1 percent of the property’s cadastral valuation.

 Average House Prices in Spain

-Below is an estimation of Spain’s real estate market prices per square meter by region, according to Numbeo:
+Below is an estimation of Spain’s real estate market average prices per square meter by region, according to Numbeo:

 City